 Not all Vitamin C is created equal

-Often during the colder months, or after burning the candle at both ends during the long summer days our immunity can take a bit of a bashing.
-With this in mind, it is worth looking at ways to sneak in a little more vitamin C into our diet to bolster our immunity.
-Our herbal experts have been taking a look at vitamin C benefits and vitamin C sources.
+Often during the colder months, or whilst burning the candle at both ends during the summer, our immunity can become compromised.
+Increasing our vitamin C levels can be a positive step towards supporting our immune system and getting things back on track.
+Our herbal experts have been taking a look at the benefits and best sources of vitamin C.

 So, why is there so much interest in vitamin C?

 Vitamin C is responsible for hundreds of processes within our body, some are minor and others crucial.
 For example, vitamin C is used by our body to make proteins which are the building blocks for many of our tissues and organs.
-Collagen, which is responsible for the formation of parts of our bones, muscles, cartilage and skin, is made using vitamin C.
+Collagen, which is required for the formation and renewal of our bones, muscles, cartilage and skin, is made using vitamin C.

-- Assists in collagen production in order to maintain healthy skin, joints, tendons, bones and teeth
+- Assists in collagen production required for healthy skin, joints, tendons, bones and teeth

 - Supports wound healing and scar tissue formation